gigamori/mcp-run-sql-connectorx/README.md

 <connection_token> is the **connection token** (*conn*) used by ConnectorX—SQLite, PostgreSQL, BigQuery, and more.

-> ℹ️  ConnectorX terminology: the string that represents a database connection is called a **connection token** (`conn`).
-This README still uses the more common term **DSN** for brevity; treat them as synonyms.

 ### Further reading

 * ConnectorX repository: <https://github.com/sfu-db/connector-x/>
-* Connection-token (DSN) formats for each database: <https://github.com/sfu-db/connector-x/tree/main/docs/databases>
+* Connection-token formats for each database: <https://github.com/sfu-db/connector-x/tree/main/docs/databases>

 ### Running from *mcp.json*